-Often, what doctors say is very different from what patients hear.
-For example, a doctor trying to reassure a patient that her headaches aren’t caused by a serious problem might say, “You don’t have any serious medical problems.”
+Often, what healthcare providers say is very different from what patients hear.
+For example, a healthcare provider trying to reassure a patient that her headaches aren’t caused by a serious problem might say, “You don’t have any serious medical problems.”
 In response, the patient might think, “Oh no!
 Everybody thinks I’m faking my headaches.
-I can’t even find a doctor who takes me seriously.”
-Or, if the doctor explains that migraine is a condition caused by abnormal blood vessels in the brain, the patient might think, “Oh no!
+I can’t even find a healthcare provider who takes me seriously.”
+Or, if the healthcare provider explains that migraine is a condition caused by abnormal blood vessels in the brain, the patient might think, “Oh no!
 My uncle died of a burst blood vessel in the brain.”

-There is even a difference between what patients want most from their doctors and what doctors think patients want from them.
-A study has shown that what patients want most from their doctors is a willingness to answer questions and a willingness to teach them about their treatment.
-On the other hand, doctors think that what matters most to their patients is headache expertise and understanding and compassion.
+There is even a difference between what patients want most from their healthcare providers and what healthcare providers think patients want from them.
+A study has shown that what patients want most from their healthcare provider is a willingness to answer questions and a willingness to teach them about their treatment.
+On the other hand, healthcare providers think that what matters most to their patients is headache expertise and understanding and compassion.

-Both you and your doctor need to communicate clearly to effectively treat your headaches.
+Both you and your healthcare provider need to communicate clearly to effectively treat your headaches.
 Here are some simple steps you can take to improve your communication skills so your concerns are expressed and your needs are met.

 1. Stay focused on the most important questions.

-When you are first discussing headaches with your doctor, you will be asked many questions about symptoms, other illnesses, family history, and headache triggers.
-It takes a long time to answer these questions, but the information your doctor obtains is very important for reaching a correct diagnosis and recommending effective treatment.
+When you are first discussing headaches with your healthcare provider, you will be asked many questions about symptoms, other illnesses, family history, and headache triggers.
+It takes a long time to answer these questions, but the information your healthcare provider obtains is very important for reaching a correct diagnosis and recommending effective treatment.
 Don’t try to get all of your questions answered during the first visit.
 Decide what you need to know at this visit and what questions can be saved for a later visit.

 2. Learn as much as you can about your headaches.